Evercoder/culori/README.md

 Accepts a color in any [CSS Colors Level 4][css4-colors] format and returns the corresponding __HSL__ object.

-When passed a culori object:
+When passed a Culori object:

 * if it's a __HSL__ object, it just returns it back
 * it it's a __RGB__ object, it converts it to a __HSL__ object.